DavidHidde/cracked-surface-generation/README.md

 where the argument `-c` is used to set the desired data set size and `-p` is the path to the configuration file that should be used.

+### The `scene.blend` features

+The Blender source file contains a couple of features that the framework is designed around.
+The most important of these are:

+* The framework expects both an object for a wall and its mortar.
+These can be generated through the Geometry Nodes modifier `Wall v3` which can be applied to any cube-like geometry.
+Be sure to always apply the object scale when using this modifier.
+* Wall models are expected to have a boolean modifier called `crack_difference`.
+* The world texture ends in a mix node, which is used to turn the HDRI on and off.

+The framework also contains materials for the walls.
+These materials use the brick texture from Blender, which is lined up to work with the current dimensions used for bricks (0.21 x 0.05 with a mortar size of 0.1).
+The default settings for the `Wall v3` geometry nodes modifier do line up correctly with the material, but changing the dimension settings in the nodes modifier will cause the material to not line up correctly anymore.
+This also happens when using a different width : height ratio for the base model.
+Finally, the last quirk to keep in mind is that a collection outside of the safe collections should be selected when starting data set generation, as the imported crack objects will be added to the selected collection.

 ## Requirements

 * Blender >= 3.6.2, Blender versions past 3.6.5 have not been tested.